My name is Sarah Salviander, and I am the perfect atheist experiment.

 Imagine putting a cat in a sealed box along with a vial of poison and a mechanism that breaks the vial and releases the poison.
 The mechanism depends on the random release of a radioactive particle.
 If the particle is released, the vial is broken, and the cat dies.
 If the particle is not released, the vial remains unbroken, and the cat is alive.

 While the box is sealed up, it can’t be known whether the particle is released or unreleased, so the quantum mechanical system is thought to be in the simultaneous superposition of two states—released and not-released.
-Which means, since the quantum mechanical system is tied to the macroscopic system of the poison and the cat, that the cat is also simultaneously in a superposition of two states—alive and dead.
+Which means, since the quantum mechanical system is tied to the macroscopic system of the poison and the cat, that the cat is also simultaneously in a superposition of two states—dead and alive.

 But when you open the box, you will observe, not two superposed states of alive-cat and dead-cat, but one or the other.
 The cat either greets you with a meow, or it has passed on.